Richard Somerset, 2nd Baron Raglan

-Life
+Early life

+Somerset was born in Paris on 24 May 1817.
+He was the second son of FitzRoy Somerset, 1st Baron Raglan and Lady Emily Wellesley-Pole (daughter of William Wellesley-Pole, 3rd Earl of Mornington, and niece of the Duke of Wellington).

+His father was the ninth and youngest son of Henry Somerset, 5th Duke of Beaufort and his wife Elizabeth Boscawen (daughter of Admiral Edward Boscawen).

+He was educated at Christ Church, Oxford.

+Career

-The second son of FitzRoy Somerset, 1st Baron Raglan, he was born in Paris and educated at Christ Church, Oxford.
-He went to Ceylon with Lieutenant-General Sir Colin Campbell KCB (1776 – 13 June 1847) as his Private Secretary and was subsequently taken into the Ceylon civil service in 1841.
+He went to Ceylon with Lt.-Gen. Sir Colin Campbell as his Private Secretary and was subsequently taken into the Ceylon civil service in 1841.
 In 1844 he was the assistant government agent of Colombo.
 He left the island in 1849 to become the private secretary of George V of Hanover, leaving that office in 1855 when he succeeded to his father's title.
 Parliament granted him and his successor a pension of £2,000 for the service of his father (23 July 1855).
-He was a Cornet in the Gloucestershire Yeomanry from 1856, and Captain 1864–75.
+He was commissioned as a Lieutenant in the disembodied North Hampshire Militia on 31 October 1849, transferring to the Gloucestershire Yeomanry from 1856, initially as a Cornet and then as a Captain 1864–75.
 He became a Lord-in-waiting from 1858 to 1859 and 1866–69, under The Earl of Derby's and Disraeli's governments respectively.

 The family seat is Cefntilla Court in Llandenny, Monmouthshire.
 An inscription over the porch dated 1858 reads: "This house with 238 acres of land was purchased by 1623 of the friends, admirers and comrades in arms of the late Field Marshal Lord Raglan GCB and presented by them to his son and his heirs for ever in a lasting memorial of affectionate regard and respect".

+Personal life

+On 25 September 1856 Somerset married Lady Georgina Lygon, the third daughter of Henry Lygon, 4th Earl Beauchamp and Lady Susan Caroline Eliot (a daughter of the 2nd Earl of St Germans).
+Before her death in 1865, they had five sons, including: